verdammtigor/Dynamic-Research-Slots-Reborn/docs/submodding_guide.md

 }
 ```

-**Template file**: For a complete template with all hooks and detailed examples, see `submod_template.txt`.
-Copy it to your submod as a starting point.
+**Template file**: For a quick-start template with all hooks, see `submod_quick_start_template.md`.
+Copy the code blocks to your submod as a starting point.
+For complete working examples, see `example_submods/`.

 See "Example 4 – Adding RP from custom buildings (hooks)" below for a full walkthrough that ties multiple hooks together.